A Joint Venture in a Commercial Property Purchase

-As far as tax is concerned, a Joint Venture partnership is tax transparent, so each partner is taxed on its own share of the profits and capital gains separately, and each is able to choose how best to use its tax deductions and reliefs.
-As a partnership, there is no requirement to file an annual return, and the accounts will remain private.
+As far as tax is concerned in joint venture developments, a Joint Venture partnership is tax transparent, so each partner is taxed on its own share of the profits and capital gains separately, and each is able to choose how best to use its tax deductions and reliefs.
+Being a partnership, there is no requirement to file an annual return, and the accounts will remain private.

 The main disadvantage is that in the traditional unlimited liability partnership, each partner will be wholly liable for the debts and obligations of the partnership, so the partners have to know and trust each other to a very high degree.
 Moreover, each partner will have the authority to bind the partnership and its co-partners when dealing with third parties.

-However, parties can now choose to use a limited liability partnership (LLP).
+However, in joint venture developments, parties can now choose to use a limited liability partnership (LLP).
 The LLP is a corporate body with a separate identity from the members, and the LLP itself is responsible for any debts that it incurs, rather than the individual members.
-Joint venture partnerships have been commonly used to acquire property and are preferable to a simple contractual relationship where a long-term, complex project is contemplated.
+Joint venture partnerships have been commonly used to acquire property and are preferable to a simple contractual relationship where a contemplated long-term, complex project.

 Special Purpose Vehicle Companies

 A key advantage of using an SPV is that the SPV will have limited liability.
-This means that the risk of a particular business venture can be isolated from the other businesses of the companies involved.
-If the property investment turns out to be a very bad one and the SPV becomes insolvent, the other interests of the shareholding companies are protected.
+This means that the risk of a particular business venture can isolate from the other businesses of the companies involved.
+If the property investment turns out to be a very bad one and the SPV becomes insolvent, the other interests of the shareholding companies will have protection.

 A key advantage of using an SPV is that the SPV will have limited liability

 Another reason for choosing an SPV is that on completion of the development, it is possible to transfer ownership of the property by selling the shares in the SPV company, rather than by transferring the property itself.
-The benefit of this comes from the way stamp duty is charged.
+The benefit of this comes from the charging of stamp duty.

 How Brickstone Can Help?